zachbreene/LLRBBST-Project/README.md

 &emsp; ***DOT File Print***

-* The function printDOT is the method that prints the generated tree into a DOT file format.
+* The function DOTFile() converts the generated LLRBBST into a DOT file format.
+The function printDOT is the method that prints out the DOT file format.
 Using a website like [edotor.net](https://edotor.net/), you can copy and paste the DOT file format and see the visual of your LLRBBST.

 ### LLRBBST.h